Tudat/tudat/_sources/installation/setupNewApps.rst.txt

 **Step 5: Commit changes to the application repository**

-    .. note:: Space Project: This step is only applicable when you have made changes to your code. you can skip this step for now.
+    .. note:: Space Project: This step is only applicable when you have made changes to your code.
+You can skip this step for now.

     When the application is modified or new code is added, it is recommended to commit these changes to the repository and push these changes to your GitHub account.
 In the case below the added code that was copied from the template is committed.
 This process, however, is general for any change to your application.
-Select the changes and right-click and choose ``Commit..`` Write a short commit message describing the changes just made.
+Select the changes and right-click and choose ``Commit...`` Write a short commit message describing the changes just made.
 You can now choose to ``Commit`` (just record) or ``Commit & Push`` (record and update GitHub).

 **Step 6: Invite a collaborators to (private) repository**
     Go to the ``Settings/Collaborators`` of the repository.
 Add other users that you want to invite to the repository.